 What activities can I expect from an Activity Companion?

-Mon Ami students do not do household chores, assist with activities of daily living (e.g. bathing, using the restroom, dressing), or provide healthcare services.
+Mon Ami students are NOT home care workers or home health aides and do not assist with activities of daily living (e.g. bathing, using the restroom, dressing), nor do they provide healthcare services.

 Where does a Mon Ami Activity Companion visit my loved one?